Assets

 Hour Tracking

-Some asset types track runtime hours.
-When an asset type has hour tracking enabled:
+Some asset types track runtime hours — and this is where NORDVEST really shines.
+When hour tracking is enabled:

 - You can record Hour Readings during service visits